ruizink/ruizink.github.io/_posts/2015-10-01-chef-test-kitchen-and-berkshelf-what-could-go-wrong.md

 <br>
 When I found out about this awesome combination of tools, I immediately thought that this was the perfect set for developers to test their cookbooks.
 (I still do!)

 This set of tools, when combined, will vastly improve your cookbook development workflow.
-I will allow you to fully test your cookbooks locally, without messing around with actual boxes from your estate.
+It will allow you to fully test your cookbooks locally, without messing around with actual boxes from your estate.

 <div style="text-align:center" markdown="1">
 ![chef_kitchenci_berkshelf](/images/chef_kitchenci_berkshelf.png)